Bill brings the story of Hawaii alive in his history talks

 Oh, and I also give talks where I chant an oli (Hawaiian chant I composed), show a slide show, and get the audience to sing a little.
 Lots of fun.

 So, as I look back on my late teenage years when I wanted nothing more than to be a fisherman I realize that facing the challenge of Stanford, its law school, the practice of law in California, and then serving as a judge, led to my development as a person, and to a legal career where I believe I benefited society.
 All in all, it was a very wise decision to listen to my parents and attend college, an opportunity they never had.
 I learned so much about the world and people.
-Now I am back home, near the ocean and breezes, trying to write about it all.
-How blessed!
+Now I am back home near the ocean and enjoy a relaxed life.

 Me ke aloha pumehana - May you be surrounded by love.